JOSÉ HERNÁN CIBILS

-In October 2009 they took part at the Kawamata Festival (Cosquín en Japón) in Japan (Kawamata, Fukushima), with outstanding resonance, and they were invited to play in Japan again in Mai 2010.
+In October 2009 they took part at the Festival "Cosquín en Japón" in Kawamata, Fukushima, Japan, with outstanding resonance, and they were invited to play in Japan again in Mai 2010.

 José was in Japan for the third time in Mai 2011.
 He has played together with Kimiyo Ogawa, a Japanese bandoneon player from Tokyo.

-On Februar 2012 José Cibils has played in the Berlin Philharmonie, in the cycle "Lunch Konzerts" with the group "Tango Filarmónico", (Walter Seyfarth (B.Ph.O), Clarinet; Laurentius Dinca (B.Ph.O.), Violin; Stanilslaw Pajak (B.Ph.O.), Double bass and Lothar Hensel, Bandoneon), with great success.
+In February 2012 José Cibils performed at the Philharmonie in Berlin, in the cycle "Lunch Konzerts" with the group "Tango Filarmónico", (Walter Seyfarth (B.Ph.O), Clarinet; Laurentius Dinca (B.Ph.O), Violin; Stanilslaw Pajak (B.Ph.O), Double Bass and Lothar Hensel, Bandoneon, with great success.

 In 2016 Cibils conducted the Chamber Orchestra of Rio Cuarto, Cordoba, Argentina.
-The program included works by Prokovieff, Mozart, and also his own compositions.
+The program included works by Prokovieff, Mozart, and own compositions.

 <meta name="msvalidate.01" content="9C66B4A0E54FD521D89752FA628F3ED1" />